STD Testing & Treatment

 Sexually transmitted infections (STIs) are among the most prevalent infectious conditions worldwide, with the CDC estimating over 26 million new cases annually in the United States.
 Common STIs include chlamydia, gonorrhea, syphilis, herpes simplex virus (HSV), trichomonas, and HIV.
 Many STIs are asymptomatic or cause only mild symptoms, making routine testing and prompt evaluation of potential exposures critically important for individual and public health.

 your board-certified provider, approaches all STI-related care with clinical precision and without judgment.
 All visits are strictly confidential and HIPAA-compliant.
-He is licensed to practice in DE, MD, and WA.
+He is licensed to practice in MD, WA, and DE.

 Unusual genital discharge (yellow, green, gray)